-, vegetation isn't necesserily the best source of food.
-It's hard to digest, is low in some essential nutrients, and requires a specialized digestive system in order to properly process it into anything useful for the animal eating said vegetation.
-On the plus side it's low in fat, and it can't run very fast.
+In Real Life, vegetation isn't necessarily the best source of food.
+It's hard to digest, low in some essential nutrients and requires a specialized digestive system in order to properly process it into anything useful for the animal eating said vegetation (symbiotic bacteria in the gut may even be necessary to digest some types of plants).
 Because of this, most carnivorous animals are not well-adapted to eating plant materials (unlike herbivores, naturally).

-This only applies to carnivorous, and sometimes omnivorous characters that switch to eating just fruits, vegetables and other plant-based foods (and the occasional fish
+Note: This ONLY applies to carnivorous charactersnote that switch to eating just fruits, vegetables, and other plant-based foods.

 - Several of the carnivores including the hero in Kimba the White Lion became this trope when they are no longer allowed to eat each other under Kimba's new rule.